3 app attribution “gotchas” to watch out for

 Mobile app attribution is one of the cornerstones for growth-oriented apps and a critical layer in the mobile marketing stack.
-Roughly 80 percent of the Top 500 mobile apps on iOS have implemented an attribution solution, according to a study by mobile app analytics software Mobbo.
+Roughly 80% of the top 500 mobile apps on iOS have implemented an attribution solution, according to a study by mobile app analytics software Mobbo.

-In short, mobile app attribution allows you track the source of incoming app installs or engagements.
-To identify the channels of user acquisition that work best in the long-term, attribution also covers in-app events that occur after the download, also known as post-install events.
+Briefly, mobile app attribution allows you track the source of incoming app installs or engagements.
+To identify the channels of user acquisition that work best in the long-term, attribution also measures in-app events that occur after the download, also known as post-install events.

 Yet when it comes to mobile app attribution, there are “gotchas” that can trip up even the most seasoned digital marketers, leading to wasted time, skewed or opaque analytics and under-performing campaigns.

 Marketers have to keep in mind that mobile app attribution systems define an “install” as the first time the app is opened on a user’s mobile device.
 But actually, a mobile app open is just the earliest time a third-party attribution platform can track a new user, so they take this first open and call it an install.

 The reality is that the only systems that know about actual installs at the precise time of app install are the app store owners, Google Play and Apple.

 As a result, discrepancies often exist between the statistics in your attribution platform and App Store dashboards.
 For instance, a user might have installed the mobile app on Tuesday, but launched it a few days later on Friday.
 The App Store dashboard would attribute the install to Tuesday, while the attribution platform would attribute the install to Friday.